 Several birds in our dataset exhibited more than one call type.
-In most cases of bilingualism there appeared a dominant call type used with high frequency by an individual, and a secondary type that a bird would emit infrequently.
+In most cases of bilingualism there appeared to be a dominant call type used with high frequency by an individual, and a secondary type that a bird would emit infrequently.
 Wright reported the occasional occurrence of bilingual birds in Costa Rica during his 1994 survey, and Wright et al. observed them infrequently in Costa Rica during their 2005 survey (Wright, 1996; Wright et al., 2005).
 Bilingualism may exist in these populations to facilitate individual movement between social groups during fission and fusion.
 If, during foraging, individuals encounter conspecifics that give a different call type, learning the additional call type might increase foraging success and enhance protection provided by group membership.
+It is also possible that bilingualism occurs primarily in dispersing individuals that have learned one dialect in their natal roost and then dispersed to a roost with a different dialect, and learned the new dialect while retaining the original one (Salinas-Melgoza and Wright, 2012).
+In this case, bilingualism would have no functional advantage.

 4.2 Regional patterns and implications for cultural evolution

-Yellow-naped amazon populations currently occur in regional clusters across their range with few or no birds in between, due to rapid population declines (Dupin et al., 2020).
-This geographic isolation may serve to enhance the mosaic pattern of call distribution, however, there is no reason to believe that the current call types have arisen due to this recent isolation.
-Rather, it seems more likely that call types predate this isolation, as some of the earliest recordings from this area show distinct regional call types (see Wright and Wilkinson 2001).
+Yellow-naped amazon populations currently occur in regional clusters across their range with few or no birds observed in between, due to rapid population declines associated with habitat loss and fragmentation (Dupin et al., 2020).
+This habitat fragmentation in the birds’ geographic range may serve to enhance the mosaic pattern of call distribution.
+However, there is no evidence that the current call types have arisen due to this recent isolation, and many of these population clusters contain more than one call type.
+It seems more likely that call types predate this isolation, as some of the earliest recordings from this area show distinct regional call types (see Wright and Wilkinson 2001).
 These regional call types may be maintained by a tendency towards philopatry and selection towards matching regional types to enhance group identification, as suggested by playback responses of dialect variants of another vocalization type, pair duets (Wright and Dorin, 2001).
 In southern Nicaragua and Costa Rica, where yellow-naped amazon populations are more contiguous, many call types are restricted to a certain geographic area, while others are currently more widespread.
 In the northern-most country of Mexico, yellow-naped amazons are much more patchily distributed, which may explain why call types exhibit almost no acoustic overlap (Sewall et al., 2016).

 Though we were able to sample populations across the yellow-naped amazons’ range, there are several regions we were unable to survey due to time, manpower, and safety limitations.
 These regions include the country of El Salvador, the southeastern Caribbean region of Honduras, and the northwestern Caribbean region of Nicaragua.
-Although we were not able to record birds in these areas, we believe that our data is still an accurate representation of the pattern of vocal variation across the range as we were able to sample populations at the northern- and southern-most bounds.
+Although we were not able to record birds in these areas, our data are likely to be an accurate representation of the pattern of vocal variation across the range as we were able to sample populations at the northern- and southern-most bounds and on both the Pacific and Caribbean slopes of Mesoamerica.
 A study by Herrera and colleagues in El Salvador suggest there are an estimated 250 yellow-naped amazons in the country (2020).
 It is also likely that some healthy populations remain in the large, unsampled regions of Nicaragua and Honduras where forests are relatively intact and human populations are smaller.
 Future yellow-naped amazon dialect studies should focus on evaluating the temporal and geographic stability of call types across the range, including those unsampled populations.

 4.3 Summary and future directions